JarrodLambert/Habitica-Custom-Reward-Trigger/README.md

 # Bulk Skill Casting on Habitica via Google Apps Script

 This Google Apps Script automates the process of casting multiple skills in [Habitica](https://habitica.com/) whenever a specific custom reward is purchased.
-Enhance your Habitica experience by streamlining repetitive actions and automating in-game behaviors.
+Future version will add more functionality to enhance your Habitica experience by streamlining repetitive actions and automating in-game behaviors.

 ## Table of Contents